 Mental Health Risks

-Stimulant abuse can have a major impact on neurotransmissions within the brain and central nervous system impacting their ability to regulate thought, emotions, moods, and behaviors.
-They may begin suffering acute anxiety, depression, insomnia, or suicidal ideations which become difficult to control.
-According to the National Institute on Drug Abuse, “Repeated abuse of some stimulants (sometimes within a short period) can lead to feelings of hostility or paranoia, even psychosis.”
+Stimulant abuse can have a major impact on neurotransmission within the brain and central nervous system, impacting their ability to regulate thought, emotions, moods and behaviors.
+Individuals may begin suffering acute anxiety, depression, insomnia, or suicidal ideation, which can become difficult to control.

 Physical Health Risks

-Stimulant abuse increases the risks of physical impairments from increased respiration, heart rate, blood pressure, or body temperature.
-If these symptoms persist or worsen, the possibility of causing serious damages to organs including the brain, heart, lungs, and kidneys can be permanent or fatal.
+Stimulant abuse increases the risks of physical impairments due to increased respiration, heart rate, blood pressure, or body temperature.
+If these symptoms persist or worsen, the possibility of causing serious damage to organs, including the brain, heart, lungs, and kidneys, can be permanent or even fatal.

 Risk of Infections and Diseases